Blog

 Teller County, Colorado is in USDA Hardiness Zone 5b.
 The average last spring frost is May 11 and first fall frost is October 6.

-Teller County County sits in USDA Zone 5b.
+Teller County sits in USDA Zone 5b.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Teller County County's climate?
+Can Calendula grow in Teller County's climate?

 🌱